Ibrahim22112000/Data-Analyst-Mohammed/README.md

 ![image](https://github.com/user-attachments/assets/b12b42fc-e771-4aa9-a860-00b6131548f1)

 ****Conclusion**

 Implications:
-•	Data-driven decision-making in safety planning can benefit from understanding such trends—ensuring equitable evacuation plans regardless of class or gender.
+•	Data-driven decision-making in safety planning can benefit from understanding such trends ensuring equitable evacuation plans regardless of class or gender.

 •	This type of analysis also reinforces the importance of fair access to emergency resources, especially in transportation and disaster response sectors.

 Future Directions:
 •	A predictive machine learning model (e.g., logistic regression, decision tree, or random forest) could be developed using the features explored (e.g., age, sex, class) to classify survival likelihood.

 •	Further feature engineering (e.g., extracting titles from names, combining family members) can be explored to improve model performance.

 •	Comparison with similar maritime disasters may reveal broader patterns or validate findings.